mkp170791/numpy/doc/neps/nep-0010-new-iterator-ufunc.rst

 existing iterator should be replaceable with the new iterator without significant effort.

-The C-API naming convention chosen is based on the one in the numpy-refactor branch, where libndarray has the array named ``NpyArray`` and functions named ``NpyArray_*``.
+The C-API naming convention chosen is based on the one in the numpy_demo-refactor branch, where libndarray has the array named ``NpyArray`` and functions named ``NpyArray_*``.
 The iterator is named ``NpyIter`` and functions are named ``NpyIter_*``.